LispEngineer/EthernetRepeater/README.md

 minimum of 10 ns of hold time referenced to the rising edge of MDC"
 * "When the MDIO signal is sourced by the PHY, it is sampled by the STA synchronously with respect to the rising edge of MDC."

+## Experimental learnings with 88E1111

+* During RST_N (reset) it will not respond to Management Interface.